Desuuuu/OctoPrint-Pushbullet/README.md

     # Pushbullet Channel Tag to use for messages, may be left empty/null
     push_channel: some_tag

     # message to send when a print is done
     # available placeholders:
     # - file: name of the file that was printed
     # - elapsed_time: duration of the print, format "[{days}d ]{hours}h {minutes}min"
     printDone:
+      enable: true

       # title of the notification
       title: 'Print job finished'

       # body of the notification
       body: '{file} finished printing in {elapsed_time}'

+    # message to send when a print is paused
+    # available placeholders:
+    # - file: name of the file that is being printed
+    printPaused:
+      enable: true

+      # title of the notification
+      title: 'Print job paused'

+      # body of the notification
+      body: 'Paused printing {file}'

     # message to send for regular progress messages
     # available placeholders: